Skip to main content

 Carbohydrates increase blood sugar the most, followed by fats and then protein.
 Actual (table sugar) has a glycemic index of 100 and other foods measured are ranked as low, moderate and high GI foods.

+Low GI (Green): Carbohydrates that break down slowly during digestion, release blood sugar gradually into the bloodstream, and keep blood sugar levels steady.
 Low GI Meals leave you feeling fuller longer, ease food cravings and provide you with better energy levels.
 Although the GI index is helpful to meal planning, you also need to reduce the amount of carbohydrates you eat.
-This is what your plate should look like:

-Breakfast Cereals:
+Breakfast Cereals

 All-bran, oatmeal (not instant)